 Mobile shopping becomes more popular with every passing year, as tablets and phones become part of everyday life.
 If your website isn’t responsive, it will look terrible on smaller screens; it may be almost impossible to read and navigate.
 Customers on mobile devices will look elsewhere to get their needs met; they want an easy-to-use experience that looks streamlined and functions just as well on their phones as on their desktop computers.
 So yes, Virginia, it is absolutely vital for you to have a mobile-friendly website.
 Luckily most modern website templates come with mobile options.
 If you’re using a booking system like Checkfront or some other inventory manager, that should be optimized for mobile as well.
 In fact, responsive capability should be one of the major factors in making a decision about a management application like Checkfront.

 Buying stuff on the internet has never been easier, but it does carry some degree of risk.
 You’re handing over sensitive payment information and virtually anyone could be on the other side, including hackers and thieves.
 The onus is on the website owners to make their sites as safe and trustworthy as possible, and back up their claims with real security measures.
-We’ve written a post on five quick ways that all sites can build trust, as well as a WordPress-specific list of tips to keep both you and your customers safe.
+Check out our post on five quick ways that all sites can build trust.
 If you’ll be taking payments on your website, choose a payment gateway that is trustworthy and secure.
 Our extensive guide will take you through everything you need to know about payment systems.
 Finally, apply for an organizationally validated SSL certificate; Google recommends that all e-commerce websites be SSL certified, and it will help prevent accidental information breaches.

 No man is an island, and no business can function in a vacuum—especially online.
 Your first step should be to establish yourself in local listings, like the four business listings we’ve recommended here.
 Having a local business listing can have a significant impact on your search engine rankings, as well as your traffic in general; people are going to be using Google, Bing, Yelp, and the Yellow Pages to find businesses just like yours.